Opzet/EventDrivenArchitecture/EventAnnotator/Readme.md

   ```bash
   eventcatalog build
   ```
+For more details on [how to create an event catalog, visit: https://www.kallemarjokorpi.fi/blog/how-to-create-and-event-catalog/]( https://www.kallemarjokorpi.fi/blog/how-to-create-and-event-catalog/)

 - The **EventCatalog** app provides a set of powerful scripts to:
   - Generate the documentation catalog.